onnx/models/text/machine_comprehension/roberta/README.md

 Input is a sequence of words as a string.
 Example: "Text to encode: Hello, World"

 For RoBERTa-SequenceClassification model:
-Input is a sequence of words as a string relating to sentiment.
+Input is a sequence of words as a string including sentiment.
 Example: "This film is so good"

 ### Preprocessing